datacg/covid-19-death-rate/README.md

 2. <b>Corruption</b>: Do the most corrupt countries have more deaths?
 3. <b>Health</b>: Are countries with the most investments in health coping better with the pandemic?
 4. <b>Education</b>: Does the quality of education interfere with the death rate?
-5. <b>Government regime</b>: Is democracy more prepared to save lives than authoritarian regimes?
+5. <b>Government</b>: Is democracy more prepared to save lives than authoritarian regimes?

 ## File Descriptions <a name="files"></a>